HostactylDevelopment/HostactylForPterodactylv1/README.md

 # SEE THIS:

-Hostactyl v1 Beta (First Version) Information:
+Hostactyl For Pterodactyl v1 Beta (First Version) Information:

 Release Date: 10th of August, 2024.